nrfconnect/sdk-nrf/doc/nrf/releases_and_maturity/known_issues.rst

   In some cases, the selected intervals can be small, and the Matter device will have to report status very often, which results in high power consumption.

   **Workaround:** Implement ``OnSubscriptionRequested`` method in your application to set values of subscription report intervals that are appropriate for your use case.
+  Additionally, register your class implementation to make ``InteractionModelEngine`` use it.
   This is an example of how your implementation could look:

   .. code-block::